wuuniverse/WuUniverse_App_release/README.md

 WuUniverse 0.1 Alpha

 WuUniverse 0.1 Alpha is an early test release designed to validate our core experiences: AI Genesis, Semantic Gravity, Nebula Clustering, Cognitive Maintenance, and a local-first Knowledge Universe.

+I know, I get it.
+How does this software not even have a beginner tutorial?
+When you get a new toy, keep your curiosity alive—it will give you what you’re looking for.
+(This is just my excuse for rushing it onto the store.)

 Download & Run
 Download WuUniverse-0.1.0-alpha-windows.zip